neo4j-contrib/spatial-algorithms/README.md

 ## Performance

 One advantage of using a database like Neo4j is that it becomes theoretically possible to run algorithms over data sets that are too large for memory.
-This is possible if the
+This is possible if the mapping from graph structure to data suitable for the algorithms is done on the fly during the algorithm.
+It does not work if the algorithm needs to stream the same data multiple times, in which case the overhead of repeated conversion would be too much.

 # Developing with Spatial Algorithms